Tobacco and Drug Policy

 Student Education and Assistance

 Embry-Riddle promotes substance abuse awareness by sponsoring educational programs and distributing literature.
-The University is committed to assisting students in the resolution of problems associated with substance abuse and encourages students to seek additional help through referrals from the Wellness Center and Counseling Services.
+The University is committed to assisting students in the resolution of problems associated with substance abuse and encourages students to seek additional help through referrals from the Wellness Center and/or Counseling Services.

-Mandatory Student Drug Testing
+Student Drug and Alcohol Testing

 The mandatory drug and alcohol testing program applies to all students who engage in flight training at the University.
 Success in the aviation industry requires a commitment to excel and the discipline to avoid unsafe practices.
 The use of illegal, synthetic or designer drugs constitutes an unsafe practice and is incompatible with an aviation environment.
 Therefore, the University reserves the right to immediately suspend or dismiss any student who uses or possesses illegal, synthetic or designer drugs.
 In the effort to maintain a work and educational environment that is safe for its employees and students, the University has established a mandatory student drug testing program.
 ERAU may test for alcohol and the following drugs, as outlined by the Department of Transportation and the Federal Aviation Administration regulations, to include but not limited to: marijuana, cocaine, opiates, amphetamines, and phencyclidine (PCP).

 The drug testing program applies to all students who engage in flight training at the University.
 The University tests for drugs, alcohol and any other substance which may compromise safety as follows:

 - Random testing of students engaged in flight training.